apple/swift-algorithms/Guides/Intersperse.md

 ```

 The new `Intersperse` type represents the sequence when the separator is
-inserted between each element.
-Intersperse conforms to Collection and
+inserted between each element. `Intersperse` conforms to `Collection`,
-BidirectionalCollection when the base sequence conforms to Collection and
+`BidirectionalCollection`, `RandomAccessCollection`, and `LazySequenceProtocol`
-BidirectionalCollection respectively.
+when the base sequence conforms to those respective protocols.

 ### Complexity